Wastewater Treatment

 Primary Treatment

-In primary treatment, the wastewater flows into large basins called primary clarifiers.
-The water remains in the primary clarifiers for approximately two hours.
+In the primary treatment stage, wastewater flows into large tanks called primary clarifiers, where it remains for about two hours.

 Secondary Treatment

-Secondary treatment uses micro-organisms (activated sludge) to remove pollutants from the wastewater.
-The wastewater flows into large, enclosed aeration basins.
-Here, activated sludge is mixed with the wastewater and pure oxygen is added to create a perfect environment for the microorganisms to trap and remove contaminants.
+Wastewater flows into large, enclosed aeration basins.
+Here, activated sludge is mixed with the wastewater, and air is added to create an ideal environment for microorganisms to trap and remove contaminants.

 Secondary Clarifiers